pinecoders/pinecoders.github.io/faq_and_code/README.md

 ### Is it possible to use `security()` on lower intervals than the chart's current interval?
 Yes but there are limits to using this technique:
 1. It's not supported by TV.
 1. It doesn't always return reliable data.
-Intrabar volume information on stocks, for example, is often incorrect.
+Intrabar volume information on stocks, for example, will not match >1D volume, as data for both is reported differently by exchanges.
-1. It only works on historical bars.
+1. It only works on historical bars, which means your script will not return correct values in the realtime bar.
 1. You cannot reference intrabars at seconds resolutions.
 So you can call `security()` at 1m from a 15m chart, but not 30sec.
-1. Alerts will currently not work reliably if you use this technique in your script.
+1. Alerts will not work trigger correctly.

 If you call `security()` at a lower resolution using a series argument such as `close` or `volume` for its `expression=` parameter, `security()` returns the series' value at the last intrabar, as in the `lastClose` variable in the following script.